Article Revised August 30th, 2022

 - This may seem like a no-brainer, but designs should almost always call for materials that are readily available.
-If materials are not available, it will mean long lead times which can hold up the project, which increases costs (and everyone’s frustration level).
+If materials are not available, it will mean long lead times, which can hold up the project, increasing costs, not to mention everyone’s frustration levels.

-- Repeat plate thicknesses and member sizes instead of using a range of dimensions, which will ultimately simplify fabrication and reduce costs.
+- Repeat plate thicknesses and member sizes instead of using a range of dimensions — this will ultimately simplify fabrication and reduce costs.

 - Do not specify painting when painting is not absolutely required.
 The AISC states that painting should be specified only when it is 100% necessary for either corrosion protection or final appearance.
 If neither of these is an issue, no painting specification is needed.

 - Only indicate Architecturally Exposed Structural Steel (AESS) in the design when necessary.
-When AESS is indicated as required, the design must be fabrication to much stricter standards, adding to the project cost.
+When AESS is indicated as required, the design must be fabricated to much stricter standards, adding to the project cost.

 #2: Don’t Anger the Welders:

 - Ensure there is adequate physical access for welding built into the design.
 This may seem basic, but you might be surprised how often there isn’t.

 - Keep fillet weld sizes at or below 5∕16″.
 Larger weld sizes generally require multiple passes, additional inspection, and increased project costs.